Third-Party Validation and Verification

 For projects to get approved and published in the OCP Registry, they must go through Project Validation or Assurance.

-Project Developers can choose whether to go through the Validation process with a VVB or a project Assurance process with a registered Auditor.
-Both are acceptable for project approval and Project Developers should select the process that best fits their needs and project design.
+Project Developers can choose whether to go through the Validation process with a VVB or an Assurance/Agreed-Upon-Procedures process with a registered Auditor.
+Both are acceptable for project approval, and Project Developers should select the process that best fits their needs and project design.

 Project Validation